sahanchamuditha/3D_Clothing_Customizer/README.md

-This project has been developed with ThreeJs and React openAI Dalle integration.
+This project has been developed with ThreeJs and React OpenAI Dalle integration.

 To run this code,
 * Download the zip file.